Illegal Alien Allegedly Cuts Off His Mother’s Head With Butcher’s Knife

 — Andrea Blanford (@AndreaABC11) March 7, 2017

-According to the Charlotte Observer, Machada may have qualified for the Obama administration’s Deferred Action for Childhood Arrivals (DACA) program which postpones deportation for undocumented immigrants who entered the U.S. before age 16 and prior to June 2007.
+According to the Charlotte Observer, Machada may have qualified for the Obama administration’s Deferred Action for Childhood Arrivals (DACA) program who postpones deportation for undocumented immigrants who entered the U.S. before age 16 and prior to June 2007.
 DACA status is subject to revocation in cases of criminal activity.

 President Trump has prioritized the deportation of illegal alien felons.

-[Featured Image by Tanya Creech/Franklin County Sheriff’s Office/AP Images]
+[Featured Image by Tanya Creech/Franklin County Sheriff’s Office via AP Images]